Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 The city's centerpiece is the FrontRunner commuter rail station, offering direct service to Salt Lake City and Provo.
 For tech workers who don't want to drive, Vineyard offers something rare: a car-optional lifestyle in Utah County.

 With Utah Lake shoreline access, modern apartments, townhomes, and single-family options, Vineyard attracts young professionals and small families seeking a different kind of Utah living.
+Salisbury Real Estate helps buyers evaluate Vineyard's growth potential against neighboring cities.

 Vineyard offers the best value for new construction in central Utah County.
 The housing mix skews toward townhomes and smaller single-family homes, making it ideal for first-time buyers or those prioritizing location over space.